Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 In the world of immigration law, it is not uncommon for people’s circumstances to change rapidly while in the U.S. Occasionally, these changes may interfere with your current nonimmigrant status or provide you with the opportunity to get a green card.
-If that happens to you while under E-2 status, it is often a good idea to get an E-2 visa transfer of status.
+If that happens to you while under E-2 status, it is often a good idea to get an E-2 visa transfer status.

-If you are interested in using the E-2 visa as a vehicle to a green card, here is a quick breakdown of the requirements.
+If you are interested in using the E-2 visa as a vehicle for a green card, here is a quick breakdown of the requirements.
 To qualify for the E-2 Treaty Trader visa, you must:

 The phrase bona fide is used by the USCIS to indicate an enterprise that is or will be real and actively doing business, meaning that it is exchanging goods or services for profit.

-You must also be from a treaty country.
-Keep in mind that this does not require you to be currently living in the treaty country, you only need to be a citizen of a treaty country.
+You must be from a treaty country.
+Keep in mind that this does not require you to be currently living in the treaty country; you only need to be a citizen of a treaty country.
 If you are not sure whether or not your country is a treaty country, check the list provided by the Department of State.

 As far as nonimmigrant visas go, the E-2 has plenty of advantages.
 It does not require a certain level of education and you do not need to have an employer sponsor you.
 In addition, the E-2 visa can be renewed indefinitely provided that you are still advancing the original enterprise.